Redefining Professional Storage. Again.

-Data-Aware Tiering technology, usually reserved for business-class storage solutions, is also available in this desktop Drobo.
-It intelligently uses the high-performance flash in SSDs to accelerate performance of the storage array, allowing applications such as Adobe Premiere and Apple Aperture fast access to data.
-To keep capacity of the Drobo at a maximum, the Drobo Accelerator Bay accepts an industry-standard mSATA SSD, leaving all five 3.5" drives bays available for high-capacity HDDs.
+Usually reserved for larger enterprise-class storage solutions, the Drobo 5D gives you the option to implement Hot Data Caching through the Drobo Accelerator Bay.
+This feature intelligently uses high-performance flash to accelerate performance, allowing the fastest possible access to your data.
+To keep capacity of your Drobo 5D at a maximum, the Drobo Accelerator Bay accepts an industry-standard mSATA SSD, leaving all five 3.5” drives bays available for high-capacity HDDs.

 If getting the fastest performance possible is your thing, you can also load up every drive bay with SSDs.
-Drobo gives you the flexibility to choose.
+Drobo 5D gives you the flexibility to choose!

 Connectivity Without Compromise

 Drobo Mini and the Drobo 5D are the only storage solutions that offer Thunderbolt and USB 3.0 connectivity in the same box.

 Multiple thunderbolt ports allow you to simultaneously connect up to six Thunderbolt devices at once.
 With bi-directional 10 Gbps performance, Thunderbolt technology allows all devices in the chain to achieve maximum throughput.

 This latest generation of USB 3.0 offers 5Gbps high-performance connectivity and is backward compatible with any computer running qualified versions of Mac OS X or Windows.